lucky-macaw/ec2-server/README.md

 - provisions required amount of servers in private subnets by using launch template and
 - places them in autoscaling group behind an application load balancer.
 - attaches instance profile to servers that contains the AWS managed policies AmazonSSMManagedInstanceCore and AmazonS3ReadOnlyAccess
-- refer [variables.tf] (variables.tf) files for required and optional parameters
+- refer [variables.tf](variables.tf) files for required and optional parameters
 - This code has been tested using the config file for [testing](config/testing/testing.tfvars) stage

 ![Running server](images/server-running.png)

-## prerequisites
+## Prerequisites
 - A s3 bucket in Sydney region with index.html file.
 Update [user_data.sh] (scripts/user_data.sh)
 - A s3 bucket and dynamoDB table store and manage terraform state.
 Update [<state>-backend.tfvars](config/testing/testing-backend.tfvars)
-- - SSM agent pre-installed on EC2
+- SSM agent pre-installed on EC2
 - Install terraform (v1.4.5 and above)

 ## Usage